 Influencers are a no-brainer in the beauty industry - they are a huge part of what makes the industry as big on social media as it is today.
+This is also a great way to instigate instagram growth.
 So when you’re planning your social calendar, consider the right influencer to onboard for you - she/he must have a good relationship with followers, work with other brands in your level of expertise, and have the right followers for your brand.

 ⭐ Be upfront about ingredients

 How about social media posts that not only showcase the product, but have the list of ingredients?
 Or an email series on the types of ingredients you work with?
 The ideas are endless and the need for imparting the knowledge is very real - people want to know about the ingredients going into their products.